denull/utf-c/README.md

 # Encoding details

+UTF-8 is the most widely used way to represent Unicode strings.
+It is, however, not the most efficient one: it can use up to 4 bytes to represent a single codepoint, although the total number of codepoints is much less than a maximum 3-byte integer: 0x10FFFF.
+UTF-8 still tries not to be too wasteful by encoding most common characters in 1, 2 or 3 bytes.
+Unfortunately, most languages that use any characters outside of ASCII range, require at least 2 bytes per character.

+UTF-C is developed for those rare cases where you need to store strings more compactly than that (and don't need any compatability that UTF-8 provides).
+For example, my own application of this algorithm is for a multilingual [https://en.wikipedia.org/wiki/Radix_tree](radix tree).
+If you're looking for storing long texts, a general-purpose compression algorithms (gzip/deflate, LZW/LZMA and so on) will be a better choice.

+UTF-C is **stateful**.
+That means that encoder and decoder need to keep some state between decoding characters.
+This state consist of three variables: an offset `offs` to the base alphabet, a flag `is21Bit` defining the current mode (21-bit or 7/13-bit), and an offset `auxOffs` to the auxiliary alphabet.
+Base alphabet is basically a range of 128 codepoints in all Unicode space, and auxiliary alphabet is a range of 64 codepoints.
+By default the base alphabet is `0` (i.e. Latin), and auxiliary alphabet is `0xC0` (i.e. top part of Latin-1 Supplement, CP1252 and ISO-8859-1).

+Similarly to UTF-8, UTF-C uses variable-length coding, identified by the first byte of the sequence.
+There're 5 coding variants, which have those bit masks:

+* `0xxx xxxx`: a character from the base alphabet.
+Depending on the current state (`is21Bit` flag, to be more precise), this byte can be followed by the second one.
+* `11xx xxxx`: a character from the auxiliary alphabet.
+Always a single byte.
+* `100x xxxx  xyyy yyyy`: a "change alphabet and encode" command for 7/13-bit alphabets.
+Sets `auxOffs` to a predefined portion of previously active base alphabet (`offs`), sets `offs` to `xxxxx x0000000`, resets flag `is21Bit` to false, and encodes 7/13-bit character `xxxxx xyyyyyyy` in that alphabet.
+* `101x xxxx  xyyy yyyy  yyyy yyyy`: a "change alphabet and encode" command for 21-bit alphabets.
+Similarly to 7/13-bit mode, sets `auxOffs` to previous subrange of `offs`, sets `offs` to `xxxxx x0000000 00000000`, sets flag `is21Bit` to true, and encodes 21-bit character `xxxxx xyyyyyyy yyyyyyyy` in that alphabet.
+* `1011 xxxx  xxxx xxxx`: a character from "extra" ranges.
+Characters in those Unicode ranges would normally require 21 bit coding (3 bytes), but remapped here to be encoded in just 2.
+Those ranges include Japanase hieroglyphs and most of the emojis.

+Note that base alphabet always stores top 6 bits of Unicode codepoints.
+After any alphabet change, `0xxx xxxx` byte values are simply added to these offset to determine the desired character.

+When the base alphabet is changed, it's previous value is stored to auxiliary alphabet for quick access (via `11xx xxxx`).
+The auxiliary alphabet, however, is smaller: it contains only 64 values (6 bits).
+To prevent frequent alphabet changes, for some predefined alphabets the start of auxiliary alphabet is offseted from the start of the base one.
+For example, the base alphabet used for Cyrillic is `0x0400` (it's the start of the corresponding Unicode block).
+However, when alphabet is changed, this offset would become `0x0410` -- because the main portion of cyrillic letters starts at that point.
+When Latin alphabet becomes auxiliary, it's ASCII range not just offseted, but remapped, so it includes all "A"-"Z", "a"-"z" characters, digits, "-" (dash) and " " (space).
+For many languages it allows inserting latin characters without switching alphabets.

+You may notice that prefixes of the last 2 coding variants -- `101x xxxx  xyyy yyyy  yyyy yyyy` and `1011 xxxx  xxxx xxxx` -- overlap with each other.
+That's because the former one allows encoding values up to `0x1FFFFF`, but Unicode extends only to `0x10FFFF`.
+So if the first byte is `1011 xxxx`, and `xxxx` is non-zero, there's no corresponding Unicode codepoint.
+UTF-C utilises this fact to reduce the number of space used by some characters that otherwise would require 3 byte coding.
+Those characters mostly include emojis (which tend to be very "wide" in terms of bytes used) and Hiragana/Katakana (frequently used in Japanese language).

 If some implementation details still remain unclear, you can inspect the source code in [https://github.com/deNULL/utf-c/js/utf-c.js](JavaScript) or [https://github.com/deNULL/utf-c/go/utfc.go](Go) — it contains a lot of detailed comments.